 Dear Mr. Solheim:

 Dairy workers have spoken with you directly about the unacceptable housing and working conditions that they face every day.
-And yet Ben & Jerry’s postpones progress with excuses, when the solutions are ready to launch: join and implement the Milk with Dignity Program.
+Thank you for signing the Milk with Dignity Agreement.

-I stand with Migrant Justice and urge you to fully join and implement Migrant Justice’s ilk with Dignity Program and make an unequivocal commitment to human rights in your dairy supply chain today.
+I stand with Migrant Justice and you in making an unequivocal commitment to human rights in your dairy supply chain today.